My picture perfect kitchen was a traditional in style with moldings (I love them!), but with a modern feel.

 Finally, a small piece of wood was positioned at the bottom of the top cabinet just to the top of the refrigerator to close up this gap and make the whole structure sturdier.

-Again, after caulking, sanding and paint this is the final result:
+Again, after caulking, sanding, and painting this is the final result:

 My next project: How to Build a Range Hood.